Amazon Kindle/eBook etc. |

 – Viktor Frankl, MD, PhD. |

-There are local, individual instances of abuse such as that between two people, a toxic person and their target.
-Domestic abuse, for instance, surfaces practically regardless of religious affiliation.
-In order to acquiesce the inevitable cognitive dissonance with the original premise of religious doctrine, church leaders, current or historical, cleverly decreed that sins may be forgiven under certain conditions, or that one gender is considered superior to another.
+There are local, individual instances of abuse such as that between two people.
 Similarly to their behavior at home behind closed doors, toxic people can operate as a team or organization in order to perpetuate their agenda on a wider scale.

 When we are acutely aware of the effect of karma, it may strongly direct our behavior.
 How does that work for the person who ignores karma or claims it does not apply to them?
 Apparently, there is a great sense of freedom.
-A contributing factor is the ability, when the inevitable consequences of their behavior catch up with them, to shift blame to another person or situation.
+A contributing factor is their shifting blame to another person or situation.
 When they run out of options, they may beg for forgiveness from you or the community, promising they will “never do it again.”
-Or, like the 37th President of the United States exclaimed after the Watergate scandal tainted his administration, they may simply deflect any criticism by exclaiming, “I am not a crook!”
 Karma may be considered the uncomfortable consequence of behavior, but it may be best, and most conveniently, forgotten by those who stand to lose the most.

 |